-These themes are explored in our PhD programme through course units related to the development of contemporary societies, including: theories of development and modernity, the policy and politics of development, sustainability transitions and a focus on urban development.
 As a Development Studies programme, interdisciplinary links are established between economics, sociology, geography, social and economic history, political science and law, thus providing an integrated perspective on development and sustainability issues in contemporary societies.
-A great attention is paid to the improvement of students´ skills on research methods and techniques required for development studies.
+Great attention is paid to improving students' skills in research methods and techniques required for development studies.

 One of the programme orientations focuses on development issues in Portuguese- speaking contexts (Portugal, Brazil, East Timor, Portuguese-speaking African countries), given that research in these geographical areas offers a comparative advantage for participation in international research networks.

-This programme is lectured in English, but offers tutorial in both Portuguese and English.
+This programme is lectured in English but offers tutorials in both Portuguese and English.
 The PhD thesis may be written in Portuguese or in English.